emmanouil/2018-SWAPUGC/README.md

 ## Demo

-The current demo is available at [https://emmanouil.github.io/SWAPUGC/](https://emmanouil.github.io/SWAPUGC/)
+The current demo is available at [https://emmanouil.github.io/SWAPUGC/](https://emmanouil.github.io/SWAPUGC/).
+This demo is the up-to-date version and new scenarios are added constantly (example differences with MMSYS version: multiple representations, adaptation algorithms, etc).

 The MMSys '18 demo (described in the publication) is available at [https://acmmmsys.github.io/2018-SWAPUGC/](https://acmmmsys.github.io/2018-SWAPUGC/).
 All the sample videos are encoded using H264, in 1080p at 2000kbps with 2s-long segments.
 Because we are simulating live scenario with dynamic switching, the buffer size is one segment, thus a stable high-speed connection is required; if such is not available, try running the demo locally.

 To run a local demo:
-1. [Download](https://github.com/acmmmsys/2018-SWAPUGC/archive/master.zip) and extract, or Clone (`git clone https://github.com/acmmmsys/2018-SWAPUGC.git`) the repository
+1. [Download](https://github.com/acmmmsys/2018-SWAPUGC/archive/mmsys.zip) and extract, or Clone (`git clone https://github.com/acmmmsys/2018-SWAPUGC.git`) the repository
 2. Start an http server on the top dir of your local repository copy (e.g. download, copy and run [Mongoose](https://cesanta.com/binary.html), or `python -m http.server 8080` in the `SWAPUGC` folder)
 3. Open your browser, and navigate to the location of `index.html` (e.g. http://localhost:8080/index.html - for port = 8080)